jpaulorio/password_crack/README.md

-# password_crack
+# Password Crack
-## Naive OpenCL implementation of a brute force password cracker.
+### Naive OpenCL implementation of a brute force password cracker.

 To build the parallel version on Mac just: